A warm welcome awaits you in the shadow of Hadrian’s Wall

 Walkers, Dogs & Hikers Welcome

-Whether you’re planning to come to Hadrian’s Wall Country on a short-stay walking holiday, an organised rambling trip or simply plan to explore some of the beautiful countryside during your weekend or mid-week stay, glamping or camping at Herding Hill Farm, our 5 star campsite is an ideal base.
-Access to Hadrian's Wall at Cawfields Quarry and the Hadrian's Wall Path is just 1 mile from the campsite entrance.
+Whether you’re planning to come to Hadrian’s Wall on a short-stay walking holiday, an organised rambling trip or simply plan to explore some of the beautiful countryside, our 5 star campsite is an ideal base.
+Access to Hadrian's Wall at Cawfields Quarry is just 1 mile.
+There are also local dog walks in Northumberland from the campsite entrance.

-Our Hadrian's Wall campsite offers a range of additional facilities and services to help make your stay more comfortable.
-You’ll find:
+Our Hadrian's Wall campsite offers a range of additional facilities and services to help make your stay more comfortable when walking in Northumberland.

 • On-site laundry with somewhere warm and dry to hang wet clothing